 Sharon T. Diamant, Esq.

-Sharon T. Diamant has been working as an attorney for over twenty years.
-In October 2000, she became a prosecutor in the Montgomery County State’s Attorney’s Office.
-She left the state’s attorney’s office in 2002 and practiced Criminal Law in Hillsborough County, Florida for two years before returning to the state’s attorney’s office in 2004.
-Ms. Diamant remained at the Montgomery County State’s Attorney’s Office until 2010, when she opened her own office and went into private practice.
+Sharon T. Diamant has been working as an attorney for over twenty-two years.
+In October of 2000, she became a prosecutor in the Montgomery County State’s Attorney’s Office.
+She sat for the Florida Bar Exam in 2003 and practiced Criminal Law in Hillsborough County, Florida for two years before returning to the State’s Attorney’s Office in Montgomery County, Maryland in 2004, where she remained until 2010.
+Sharon then opened her own office and went into private practice.
 While a prosecutor, she handled a wide variety of matters in the District Court Unit, including bad checks, burglary, theft, drunk driving and other traffic offenses, assault, and violations of protective orders (Gazette).

-For the past ten years, Sharon has specialized her practice on criminal law and domestic law.
-She regularly appears before Magistrates and Judges on all issues surrounding criminal law and domestic law, to include: contested and uncontested divorce, child custody, child support, peace and protective orders, and post-judgment issues.
+For the past twelve years, Sharon has specialized her practice on criminal law and domestic law.
+She regularly appears before Magistrates and Judges on all issues surrounding criminal law and domestic law, to include: contested and uncontested divorce, child custody, child support, peace and protective orders, violations of probation and post-judgment domestic issues, like Contempt and Show Cause actions for failing to abide by the agreement a party made.
 Sharon also handles cases that cross over between criminal and domestic law.

 Sharon was recently featured on WJLA 7 News in a case involving a grandparent’s right to custody of a grandchild where the mother is deceased and the father is a convicted criminal.